mozilla/addon-sdk/packages/addon-kit/docs/passwords.md

 @prop [url] {string}
 The `url` to which the login applies, formatted as a URL (for example, "http://www.site.com").
-A port number (":123") may be appended.
+A port number (":123") may be appended. (`url` should not include path from the full URL, it will be stripped out if included).

 @prop [formSubmitURL] {string}
 The URL a form-based login was submitted to.
 For logins obtained from HTML forms, this field is the `action` attribute from the form element, with the with the path removedwith the path removed (for example, "http://www.site.com").
-Forms with no `action` attribute default to submitting to their origin URL, so that should be stored here.
+Forms with no `action` attribute default to submitting to their origin URL, so that should be stored here. (`formSubmitURL` should not include path from the full URL, it will be stripped out if included).

 @prop [realm] {string}
 The HTTP Realm for which the login was requested.
 When an HTTP server sends a